 Professor Aoife O'Donoghue

-Professor O'Donoghue's research focuses on public international law and constitutionalism with a particular interest in global governance and legal theory.
+Professor O'Donoghue's research centres on issues related to public international law, constitutionalism and feminism with a particular interest in global governance and legal theory.
 Aoife's work examines constitutionalism, tyranny, utopias and feminism, legal theory and international legal history.

-Currently Aoife is heavily engaged with research and policy debates on Brexit with a particular focus on Northern Ireland including the ESRC funded project Performing Identities: Post-Brexit Northern Ireland and the reshaping of 21st-Century Governance.
-This is part of work with Colin Murray, Sylvia de Mars and Ben TC Warwick on Constitutional Conundrums a project that examines constitutional change, including Brexit and repeal of the Human Rights Act 1998, on Northern Ireland.
+Currently, Aoife is heavily engaged with research and policy debates on Brexit with a particular focus on Northern Ireland including the ESRC funded project Performing Identities: Post-Brexit Northern Ireland and the reshaping of 21st-Century Governance.
+She works with Colin Murray, Sylvia de Mars and Ben TC Warwick on constitutional change, including Brexit and repeal of the Human Rights Act 1998 on Northern Ireland and future constitutional arrangements for the island of Ireland.

-Aoife is currently working on a monograph on tyranny and global governance to be published by CUP entitled 'Tyranny and the Global Legal Order'.
-Aoife is also working with Ruth Houghton of Newcastle Law School on feminist utopias and global constitutionalism.
+Aoife works on theories of tyranny and tyrannicide and currently writing a CUP monograph entitled 'Tyranny and the Global Legal Order'.
+Aoife alongside Ruth Houghton is developing ideas around feminist utopias, manifestos and global constitutionalism.

 With Máiréad Enright of Birmingham Law School and Julie McCandless of Kent Law School, Aoife is Co-Director of the Northern/Irish Feminist Judgments Project and is embarking on a new project with Máiréad Enright and Liam Thornton to revisit Irish constitutional texts.